d4n3sh/thedaneshproject/content/posts/2009-05-03-disable-the-beep-in-ubuntu-904.md

   - 895538556

 ---
 Hate the beep?
-Here&#8217;s how to get rid of it.
+Here's how to get rid of it.

 Login as &#8220;root&#8221; and run the command below.